kraftb/ThinkopenAt.Gnucash/README.md

 ![Account schema in GnuCash](/Documentation/Images/AccountSchema.png?raw=true "GnuCash account schema")

-The important CODEs for your VAT exempt are as described here:
+The important CODEs for your VAT declaration are as described here:

 Those accounts get used to book your outgoing bills.
 The net amount (excluding VAT) is booked to those accounts while the due VAT is book to the "VAT-AT"